-The role of a State Party's national point of contact is to facilitate the exchange of information on treaty implementation.
-The national point of contact should act as the primary liaison on all matters related to Treaty implementation and should serve as a key source of knowledge and information on implementation of the ATT in their State.
+The role of a State Party's national point of contact is to facilitate the exchange of information on Treaty implementation.
+The national point of contact should act as the primary liaison on all matters related to Treaty implementation and should serve as a key source of knowledge and information on national implementation of the ATT.

-This includes being a source of information on the ATT for persons in the State itself (who may, for example, have questions regarding the ATT process and the State's participation in the ATT), as well as a source of information for the ATT Secretariat and other ATT stakeholders such as other States and civil society organisations (who may, for example, have questions regarding the status of the State's implementation of the ATT or the role of certain Government agencies in ATT-related activities).
+This includes being a source of information on the ATT for persons in the State itself, as well as a source of information for the ATT Secretariat and other ATT stakeholders.